 As you scope out what to Krakow you’ll find an almost perfect European experience.
 Graceful architecture and cultural attractions from bygone centuries mingle with the trappings of a modern Polish city.
 Every corner presents a new adventure.
-Whether for your eyes or your taste buds, Krakow’s an assault to the senses.
+Whether for your eyes or your taste buds, Krakow is an assault to the senses.
 All in a good way, of course.

-Whether you’re tackling your first 24 hours in Krakow or have a week to spare, fill up your days with help from this guide to the best things to do in Krakow…
+Whether you’re tackling your first 24 hours in Krakow or have a week to spare, fill up your days with help from this guide to the best places to visit in Krakow…

 Table of Contents

 - What to do in Krakow: The top attractions & best places to visit